Chelsea turn to Hiddink again to revive fortunes

 "I am excited to return to Stamford Bridge.
 Chelsea is one of the biggest clubs in the world but is not where it should be at the moment.
 However, I am sure we can all turn this season around," Hiddink said in a club statement.

-His first priority will be to breathe life into Chelsea's Premier League campaign after the champions lost nine of their first 16 matches this season -- a calamitous run that ended with three-times title winner Mourinho's dismissal on Thursday.
+Hiddink's first priority will be to breathe some life into Chelsea's Premier League campaign after the champions lost nine of their first 16 matches this season -- a calamitous run that ended with three-times title winner Mourinho's dismissal on Thursday.

-Chelsea, embroiled in their worst start to a league season since 1978, were one point above the relegation zone ahead of Saturday's home clash with fellow strugglers Sunderland but responded with a 3-1 victory.

-Hiddink watched from the stands with Mourinho's former assistants Steve Holland and Eddie Newton in charge for the day.
+Chelsea, embroiled in their worst start to a league season since 1978, are one point above the relegation zone ahead of Saturday's home clash with fellow strugglers Sunderland.
+Hiddink will attend the match although assistant coaches Steve Holland and Eddie Newton will take charge.

 Mourinho was sacked for the second time as Chelsea manager on Thursday, seven months after leading them to the title.